yhunglee/agri_data_crawler/README.md

 ***
 # Transactional prices of agricultural products of wholesale markets in Taiwan
 Because the original website of agricultural data had changed at thirty-one May 2016, we don't provide weather information inside flowers data from that day.
+We are planning letting it to support Firefox 48 and onward versions, and we are working on this branch now.
+It will use watir 6.0 and geckodriver 0.11.1 versions, which include newer ones.
+This branch hasn't complete the work.

 ## Claims
 1. This software is provided as a tool only for collecting transactional prices easily and we don't have any intention to make impacts on trade markets in Taiwan.
 If there are some projects, developers, or interested groups and people influencing trade markets for agricultural products, this software and we won't take responsibities for them.